dxx-rebirth/dxx-rebirth/dxx-readme.txt

 To play other AddOn Levels, just place them (MN2, HOG, RL2 files) to the subdirectory "missions".
-D2X will recognize them automaticly.
+D2X will recognize them automaticly and will search recursively in subdirectories.

 Icons:
 ======